mdyelenchuk/finder_try/README.md

-this is my first unity project
+This is my first unity project